onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Raised when the web view is about to close itself.</p>
-<p>This event is raised when the users close the web view by the Back button on Android, the Done button on iOS, or the Close button on Unity Editor.
+<p>This event is raised when the users close the web view by the Back button on Android,
+the Done button on iOS, or the Close button on Unity Editor.
 It gives a chance to make a final decision whether the web view should be closed and destroyed.
-You should also clean all related resources you created (such as a reference to
+You can also clean all related resources you created (such as a reference to the web view) in this event.</p>
-the web view.)</p>
 <p>If this event is not listened and implemented, the web view will be closed and destroyed by default when
 it needed.</p>
 </div>